Lautsprecher Gets Its Voice Back

 Read more about Lautsprecher DJR at Font of the Month Club, David’s great subscription service, where Lautsprecher is the font of September.

-To support Letterform Archive’s move campaign, DJR is generously gifting a one-year Font of the Month Club membership to those who donate $250 or more.
-The offer is limited to September.
-Now you can put Erbar’s forgotten type to use in your own work, look forward to another 11 fonts from DJR, and help the Archive make the transition into our new home, where we’ll have more room to preserve and share hidden gems like Lautsprecher.
+To support Letterform Archive’s move campaign, DJR is generously gifting Lautsprecher DJR and a one-year Font of the Month Club membership to those who donate $250 or more.
+The offer is valid only until October 7.
+Now you can put Erbar’s forgotten type to use in your own work, look forward to another 12 fonts from DJR, and help the Archive make the transition into our new home, where we’ll have more room to preserve and share hidden gems like Lautsprecher.